Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the eighth-ranked team ERA across all league pitching staffs (3.96).
+- The Orioles have the seventh-ranked team ERA across all MLB pitching staffs (3.93).

-- Orioles pitchers combine to give up the seventh-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to allow 176 home runs (1.1 per game), the sixth-fewest in the league.

+- Means (1-1 with a 2.60 ERA and six strikeouts in 17 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.

+- In his last appearance on Saturday, the left-hander went 7 1/3 innings against the Cleveland Guardians, allowing one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.